Kruk2/jasna/README.md

 Remember to have up to date nvidia drivers.\
 Tested nvidia drivers: **591.67**

+### Detection Model
+In general it's recommended to pick latest rf-detr.\
+LLada Yolo models are available as they handle 2d animations better.

 ### Secondary Restoration Model
 Currently supported:
 - TVAI (windows only).
 Use _Google_ or buy from [here](https://www.topazlabs.com/topaz-video).\